expz/muzero-ray/README.md

 ## Run

 First, open up `run.py` and edit the ray configuration to have the amount of GPUs, CPUs and memory you would like.
-It is currently set to run on a 3 GPU machine with 64 GB of RAM.
+It is currently set to run on a 3 GPU machine with 12 cores and 64 GB of RAM.

 Then from the root directory of this repo, run
 ```